 Especially when left on overnight, makeup can become trapped in skin and cause clogged pores.
 Cleanse skin before bed with a makeup-removing cleanser and regularly cleanse your makeup brushes to remove any impurities that build up over time.

-From makeup, to hair products, to oil, your pillowcase absorbs impurities as you sleep.
+- Pillowcases & Bedsheets From makeup to hair products to oil, your pillowcase absorbs impurities as you sleep.
 Frequently washing your sheets can help prevent these oils and impurities from ending up on your face.

 Ensuring that dead skin, debris and impurities are effectively removed, you can help prevent some of the main causes of clogged pores.
 When dead skin builds up, pores become more visible and enlarged and skin can even appear rough or dull.
 To help prevent clogged pores, follow these tips: